AvePoint/cloud-api/docs/docs/services-and-features/enpower/exchange/userandsharedmailboxes.md

             "principalName": "", // The user principal name of the mailbox "name": "",// The name of the mailbox in PowerShell.
             "emailAddress": "", // The email address of the mailbox.
-            "displayName": "39_Gary_aa_the", // The display name of the mailbox "recipientType": "User mailbox", // The recipient type of the mailbox "status": "Archived", // The status of the mailbox "hiddenFromAddressListsEnabled": false, Indicates whether this mailbox is hidden from the address list "createTime": "2024-10-02 06:27:18", // The time when the mailbox was created "modifiedTime": "2024-12-08 17:25:26",// The latest time when the mailbox was modified "tenantId": "",// The unique identifier of the tenant that the mailbox belongs to
+            "displayName": "Sample mailbox", // The display name of the mailbox "recipientType": "User mailbox", // The recipient type of the mailbox "status": "Archived", // The status of the mailbox "hiddenFromAddressListsEnabled": false, // Indicates whether this mailbox is hidden from the address list "createTime": "2024-10-02 06:27:18", // The time when the mailbox was created "modifiedTime": "2024-12-08 17:25:26",// The latest time when the mailbox was modified "tenantId": "",// The unique identifier of the tenant that the mailbox belongs to